lamyongxian/cs5439-spring4shell/README.md

-# Content Management System MVC
+# Spring MVC IaC for Spring4Shell POC

 This is a simple Spring MVC 5.x application project built with Maven, incorporating dependencies such Bootstrap, J2EE and Spring Security Module.